amasolov/aap-terraform-template/README.md

-# Ansible Application Platform 2.5 + Terraform Deployment Template
+# aap-terraform-template

+This template is an opiniated starting point for deploying Ansible Automation Platform with Terraform.

 ## Features